Bachelor's Degree in Life Sciences

 - Describe the different stages of drug development

-- Describe the roles of the main regulatory agencies (ANSM, EMA, FDA) and how they are organized and operate
+- Describe the responsibilities of the major regulatory agencies (ANSM, EMA, FDA) and their structure and operations

 - Find a text in the major regulatory databases (CSP, Eudralex, 21 CFR, ICH, etc.)